alexanderwe/MeteorReactBoilerplate/README.md

 This boilerplate also uses the **blaze-html-templates package**, for eventually using Blaze inside a wrapper component in React.

+## Inspired by

+This boilerplate was inspired by the tutorials and base template by (Scott Tolinski)[https://github.com/stolinski/level-up-meteor-react-base]

 ## Issues ?

 If you have any issues with this boilerplate let me know that in the issues section !